Transgender Health Resources

 Many transgender people choose to take hormones so that their bodies more fully match their gender identities.
 This hormone treatment is often under the care of a primary care physician, and sometimes an endocrinologist.
 The World Professional Association for Transgender Health (WPATH), in its Standards of Care suggests that a person live full-time in the chosen gender for a year before beginning hormone treatment.
 Some physicians follow the WPATH standards directly, and others use them as a rough guideline, but do not require their patients to follow the WPATH standards directly.
 Newer models, such as that proposed by Dr. Maddie Deutsch at the 2008 Gay and Lesbian Medical Association Conference, give patients more autonomy and use “ informed consent” to begin hormone treatment in adults who desire it.
-The Endocrine Society recently released its Guidelines on the Endocrine Treatment of Transsexuals.
 Also see Suggested Hormone Regimens from Dr. Anne Lawrence.

 Some patients realize that they are transgender before or when they are first entering puberty.
 Under the guidance of a therapist and an endocrinologist, these patients may be treated with Gonadotropin Releasing Hormone (GnRH) analogues, such as Lupron, that delay puberty until the patient and parents are ready to make a decision about cross-sex hormones, usually at age 16.

 There is much controversy surrounding transgender identity and the field of mental health.
 At the moment, transgender people often receive medical care under the diagnosis of Gender Identity Disorder in the Diagnostic and Statistical Manual of Mental Disorders IV-TR.
-Many people, such as the GID Reform Advocates believe that transgender identity is not a mental disorder and should be a medical, rather than psychiatric, diagnosis.
+Many people believe that transgender identity is not a mental disorder and should be a medical, rather than psychiatric, diagnosis.
 Most people recognize that even if transgender identity is a medical issue, the social stigma associated with the identity can create a difficult situation for those with transgender feelings.
 Vancouver Coastal Health provides guidelines on Counseling and Mental Health of Transgender Adults and Loved Ones.